Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/java-sdk-azure-get-started-intellij.md

 ## Install the azure toolkit for Intellij

-The Azure toolkit is necessary if you're going to be deploying web apps or APIs programmatically but is not currently used for any other kinds of development.
+The [Azure toolkit](azure-toolkit-for-intellij-installation.md) is necessary if you're going to be deploying web apps or APIs programmatically but is not currently used for any other kinds of development.
+The following is a summary of the installation process.
+For detailed stpes, visit [Installing the Azure Toolkit for IntelliJ](azure-toolkit-for-intellij-installation.md).

 Select the **File** menu and then select **Settings...**.